LispEngineer/stm-midi-poc1-sw/README.md

 # Debugging Notes

+## FIXED: Gain0 Toggle not toggling

+* Pin was set to GPIO_Input instead of GPIO_Output

 ## MIDI Input Fails after a while

 For some unknown reason, the MIDI input now fails after a while.